Dead Things Came To Life

 Amilyah is the mysterious shadow darkening Iskariot's past.Although he refuses to speak about her, when asked if she had been lucky enough to steal his heart, Iskariot did once admit that she had.

-Josefin is the pesky raven following Victor around ever since he wiped out the undead at the graveyard where she hung out.She has some powers of her own and seems smarter than the average raven.Because he doesn't know her name, and because he's afraid of forming too much of an attachment, Victor calls her "Bird".Iskariot suspect her of being more than she lets on.
+Bird is the pesky raven following Victor around ever since he wiped out the undead at the place she called home.She has some powers of her own and seems smarter than the average raven.Because he doesn't know her name, and because he's afraid of forming too much of an attachment, Victor calls her "Bird".Iskariot suspect her of being more than she lets on.